DeternoMC/savnithBot/README.md

 You need to install https://nodejs.org/en/ before continuing!

-Click the file that says First Install.bat and it installs everything that is needed.
+Click the file that says First Start.bat and it installs everything that is needed.

 ## How to connect to a server? ##